Point 3: Transforming Adverse Circumstances into a Path to Enlightenment

 We need to recognize that this is also the teaching of the highest class of tantra as well.
 Enlightenment is a fully realized Buddha-nature or clear light mind.
 In anuttarayoga tantra, the highest level, we try to die with full awareness of our rough consciousness and conceptual minds dissolving into our subtlest clear light mind.
 We try to stay focused on that full dissolution that will be coming next, signalling our deaths.
 In tantric practices it’s the same, as we have to stay focused on the clear light mind in such a manner that it is a bodhichitta practice.
 It’s done with the intention to abide in and realize this mind in order to benefit others.

-4. The force of eliminate all at once – overcoming, at the time of death, our tendencies of cherishing our own bodies.
+4. The force of eliminating all at once – overcoming, at the time of death, our tendencies of cherishing our own bodies.
 It’s taught that we should die like a bird taking off from a rock, without looking back.
 Then, with disgust about our past negative attitudes and actions, we try to take our vows and perform self-initiations before we die.
 This isn’t difficult, because even if we have a little bit of consciousness, we can reaffirm our bodhisattva vows.

 5. The force of prayer – this is difficult because it’s a prayer to be reborn in a hell realm to take on the suffering of all others, and to not be separated from bodhichitta.
 How on earth could we be sincere about that?!
 Just as we ask the help of Dharma protectors to provide the circumstances to burn off negative potentials, likewise by being reborn in a hell realm, we would burn them off and get it over with.
 We need to feel that as long as we have the potential to be reborn in hell or as an animal, it’d be better to get that over and done with, so that with bodhichitta, we can continue on the path to enlightenment.